Rules for Mobility Scooter Road Use

-When on the road
+When using mobility scooters on the road

 - Try to avoid busy roads where possible as scooters or much smaller and slower than normal cars.
 The DVLA do not recommend that you use dual carriageways, but this is allowed if you have a scooter that is fitted with extra flashing amber hazard lights.
-Mobility scooter are not allowed on motorways.
+Mobility scooters are not allowed on motorways.

 - When on the road, you must abide by the same rules as other traffic.
 Keep to the left of the road to allow cars to go past you when allowed.

 - Scooter users must obey traffic lights and any other road signals and instructions (e.g.- stop signs, give-way signs, and one-way street signs).